 Lakeland Electric has been, and continues to be, dedicated to reducing the System's weather-sensitive peak demand.
 Lakeland Electric continues to support its conservation.
 The Department has either implemented or is in the process of implementing programs to promote conservation, efficient use of energy, and the reduction of weather-sensitive peak demands as reflected in the Department's load and energy forecast for future years.
-Examples of projects include: the continued funding of a conservation fund to promote energy efficiency measures and education, the expansion of the solar program to include more utility scale solar in addition to our existing five solar farms, ongoing refinements and improvements of our Smart Grid, and testing of storage batteries for better management of solar power and peak demand.
+Examples of recent projects include: the funding of a conservation fund to promote energy efficiency measures and education, the expansion of the solar program to include more utility scale solar in addition to the System's five existing solar farms (currently providing 15 MW of solar), ongoing refinements and improvements of the System's Smart Grid, and testing of storage batteries for better management of solar power and peak demand.
+By 2030, Lakeland Electric plans to add up to 74.5 MW of solar to the System and up to 25 MW of demand-side management.